caliz83/PortfolioWebAppJS/README.md

-click on Azure extension on left side make sure you're signed in, click the plus to add a resource choose create static web app hit enter for the default name, choose us west 2, choose react, hit enter when you see the forward slash, erase build and type '/dist', hit enter click Open Actions in GitHub (using dist because we used vite to create files, otherwise, use the default 'build')
+click on Azure extension on left side make sure you're signed in, click the plus to add a resource choose create static web app hit enter for the default name, choose us west 2, choose react (if html, choose html), hit enter when you see the forward slash, erase build and type '/dist' (if html type '/index.html'), hit enter click Open Actions in GitHub (using dist because we used vite to create files, otherwise, use the default 'build')

 Once successfully built/deployed, click on Visual Studio Enterprise Subscription so it expands, then click on Static Web Apps - right click on the name of the item you just deployed and choose Browse Site.
 It will open in web page; use the link for that site.